CodeByAtharva/Nvidia-clone/README.md

 This repository contains a clone of the NVIDIA website, created as part of a 3-hour webpage creation challenge at the Tech Event held at D.Y.
 Patil College of Engineering, Kasaba Bawda, Kolhapur.

+## Live Preview

+[Add your live preview link here]

+To see the website in action, visit: [Your GitHub Pages or hosting service URL]

 ## Project Details

 - **Event:** Tech Event at D.Y.
 Patil College of Engineering, Kasaba Bawda, Kolhapur